 The ADA National Network offers free online training for people wanting to learn about TItle II of the ADA.
 Below are the links to online courses and archived webinars.

-- Title II Tutorial for ADA Coordinator - a self-paced online course that covers Title II of the Americans with Disabilities Act.
+ADA Title II Tutorial - a self-paced online course that covers Title II of the Americans with Disabilities Act.
 As of January 6, 2022, the Southeast ADA Center charges a $5.00 administrative fee to enroll in this course.

 ADA Coordinator Training Certification Program - The Great Plains ADA Center provides an online training program for individuals interested in increasing their knowledge about the Title II of the ADA and the responsibilities of the ADA Coordinator.